📍 Bolt Help / Third-Party Connectors / Payment Processors / Set Up Bolt for NMI

 11. Add the NMI Signing Key.

-5. Configure NMI Risk Settings
+Step 5: Configure NMI Risk Settings

 For payments made with a card saved to a shopper’s account, Bolt does not transmit CVV match data to processors.
 To configure risk settings so the lack of this data does not trigger auto-declines: